-In its annual privacy and data security update, the FTC reported that, since inception, its privacy and data security enforcement program had been responsible for "over 130 spam and spyware cases and more than 50 general privacy lawsuits" as well as "almost 60 cases against companies that have engaged in unfair or deceptive practices that put consumers' personal data at unreasonable risk."
+In its 2015 privacy and data security update, the FTC reported that, since inception, its privacy and data security enforcement program had been responsible for "over 130 spam and spyware cases and more than 50 general privacy lawsuits" as well as "almost 60 cases against companies that have engaged in unfair or deceptive practices that put consumers' personal data at unreasonable risk."
 A large number of those matters were brought under Section 5 of the FTC Act, 15 U.S.C. § 45(a), which generally authorizes FTC consumer protection activities to prevent "persons, partnerships, or corporations" subject to FTC jurisdiction from engaging in "unfair or deceptive acts and practices" (UDAP) "in and affecting commerce."
-The FTC uses its Section 5 authority to bring enforcement actions against entities that fail to protect consumer privacy and fail to properly secure personal information, as well as to engage in a wide variety of policy, educational, and other activities relating to consumer privacy and data security.
-45
+The FTC uses its Section 5 authority to bring enforcement actions against entities that fail to protect consumer privacy and fail to properly